Autopsy confirms Naya Rivera’s death was accidental drowning

 Rivera was found in Lake Piru on Monday, five days after she disappeared while boating with her 4-year-old son, who was found asleep and alone on the boat hours later.
 The autopsy’s findings were all consistent with the expectations of the Sheriff’s Office, which conducted the search and investigation.

+The statement said Rivera was “an amazing talent, but was an even greater person, mother, daughter and sister ...
+Heaven gained our sassy angel.”

+The family thanked the search teams for their “commitment and unwavering effort to find Naya.”

-Also Tuesday, the creators of “Glee” announced that they would be creating a college fund for Rivera’s son, and remembered her as a joyful and immensely talented performer.
+The creators of “Glee” also released a statement in tribute to Rivera Tuesday, announcing that they would be creating a college fund for her son and remembering her as a joyful and immensely talented performer.

 “Naya was more than just an actor on our show — she was our friend,” Ryan Murphy, Brad Falchuk and Ian Brennan said in a statement Tuesday.